 Years ago, the Flemish classical music channel Klara broadcasted a Bach cantata every Sunday early in the evening, and more specifically a cantata Bach had written for that day.
-Considering that all Sundays figure in the Lutheran liturgical calendar in Bach's time, and that he wrote at least one cantata for each of those Sundays, they had a wide collection to choose from.
+Considering that in the days of Johann Sebastian Bach every day on the Lutheran liturgical calendar was important, and that he wrote at least one cantata for every Sunday and so many other liturgical celebrations, Klara had a wide collection to choose from.

 All good things must come to an end I guess, and at a certain point Klara stopped that broadcast on Sunday.
 But the notion never left my mind.
 When streaming services like Apple Music and Spotify became available, all of sudden it struck me: I now had all of Bach's work at my disposal, and I could create playlists that would give me exactly what I wanted: the right cantata on the right day!